5.14. CDD I2C Module

 ┃ ┃ ┃ ┣ 📜Cdd_I2c_Hw.c : Contains internal function definitions for HW access.

-┃ ┃ ┃ ┣ 📜Cdd_I2c_Irq.c : Contains the implementation for Cdd_I2c interrupts handlers.
+┃ ┃ ┃ ┣ 📜Cdd_I2c_Irq.c : Contains the ISR implementation for both controller and target modes.

-┃ ┃ ┃ ┣ 📜Cdd_I2c_Utils.c : Contains internal function definitions for queue implementation
+┃ ┃ ┃ ┣ 📜Cdd_I2c_Utils.c : Contains internal function definitions for queue implementation.

-┃ ┃ ┃ ┗ 📜Cdd_I2c.c : Contains the implementation of the API for Cdd_I2c driver.
+┃ ┃ ┃ ┗ 📜Cdd_I2c.c : Contains controller mode API implementation.

 ┃ ┃ ┗ 📜CMakeLists.txt